Savannah has long been a melting pot of architectural gems.

 The historic city was the ideal playground for architects to test out different designs from various influences to find a style that reflected the city it resided in.
 The result is a perfectly preserved Historic District with iconic samples of the best of the best in architecture, one being the Federal style.
 Federal architecture in Savannah reflects an early time in America’s history, having come about during the era of the same name.
 Considered to be the nation’s first architectural style, it’s clear why there are so many stunning examples to find throughout Georgia’s First City.

 The Federalist Era was a time of progression and growth for the United States.
-In this time, the Constitution was adopted, the Federalist Party was formed and the federal government expanded.
-In these early stages, the government was directly influenced by the democracy of ancient Greece and the republic of Rome.
+In this time the Federalist Party was formed, the Constitution was adopted and the federal government expanded.
+The democracy of ancient Greece and the republic of Rome influenced the government.
 Naturally, design reflected the growth in the country and American Federal architecture drew from Roman classicism to create something entirely new and unique.

 Because of the Federal style’s specific influence from Roman classicism and ancient Greece, the trademark features are easy to spot while walking around Savannah.
 The focus is on balance, symmetry, precise alignment and simplicity in design.
 Keep in mind these key elements: